 - Go to the Tools menu, then General Functions, then Mark Clearance Zone

 - Select All Holes and then enter a clearance zone radius.
 As a guide, use half of the spacing (in this case 3.0m)

 - Select the outer edge boundary and double click to edit the boundary.
 Change the layer to Blast bounds and hit Ok.

 - Select one of the triangles between holes.
 Right mouse click and Select Exact.
 This will highlight all of these triangles.
 Then delete them.
 You have now established a boundary for the fragmentation heat map.

 Note: A Base Case is completely separate to the blast that has been designed in the SHOTPlus file.
 As such, there is no fragmentation heat mapping of the base case.
 The purpose of the base case is for a user to establish a conventional baseline blast design and to predict a fragmentation curve for that blast.
 The blast that is designed in this SHOTPlus file can subsequently be compared to this fragmentation curve.

 - Select the Base case setup data menu at the upper left of the screen.
 This allows the user to set up a base case rock type, blast design, hole loading profile.
-Unlike the SHOTPlus blast design in the main screen, the base case details represent values for a standard blast where all holes are the same, rather than a specific blast with differences between holes.
-Note the default design in this case is the same pattern but with Fortan Advantage 11.
+Unlike the SHOTPlus blast design on the main screen, the base case details represent values for a standard blast where all holes are the same, rather than a specific blast with differences between holes.
+Note the default design, in this case, is the same pattern but with Fortan Advantage 11.